predsci/sunRunner3D-manuscript/README.md

 cd relax_dir
 ```
 The `init.c` and `userdef_output.c` in this directory are the only two PLUTO routines we have modified.
 Together with the `definitions.h` and `pluto.ini` files they define your run configuration.
 Although this directory includes the `Makefile` we use, it is safer to generate a `Makefile` that is specific to your computer architecture.
-This can be done by invoking the `setup.py` script
+This can be done by invoking the  PLUTO `setup.py` script
 ```
 python $PLUTO_DIR/setup.py
 ```